Medical malpractice: Medical malpractice law

-Litigation

 In many jurisdictions, a medical malpractice lawsuit is initiated officially by the filing and service of a summons and complaint.
 The parties subsequently engage in discovery," a process through which documents such as medical records are exchanged, and depositions are taken by parties involved in the lawsuit.
 A deposition involves the taking of statements made under oath about the case.
 Certain conversations are not discoverable due to issues of privilege, a legal protection against discovery, but most conversations between the parties and witnesses are discoverable.

 Consequences

 Consequences for patients and doctors vary by country.